You know what I was thinking about lately?

 Ultimately, we cannot make someone respond in a certain way to us, but we can definitely control how we behave.
 All of us can treat the less fortunate without mocking or contempt.

 So, being kind, caring and tolerant, means we are contributing to someone else’s life experience.
 Our behavior towards others, in turn, ensures that we can earn the respect of people who have witnessed and see how we sincerely treat the less fortunate.
 Now this respect, is what we truly earn.

 *This post may contain affiliate links which may compensate the writer of this website in one form or another.
-However, the author has written this post as part of a larger purpose which is to educate and inform readers on a particular subject related to the advertised products.
+However, the author has written this post as part of a larger purpose which is to educate and inform readers on a particular subject.